gis-ops/tutorials/pgrouting/pgrouting-speedups.md

 CLUSTER norcal_2po_4pgr USING norcal_2po_4pgr_geom_way_idx;
 ```

 If we rerun our query, we'll see yet another speed up: I was able to cut it from 1.5 to 1.2 seconds.
+Note that the last two speedups will only make our query faster because we use spatial functions to determine the nearest start and end vertices, and to only select the relevant edges.
+If you only run a pure dijkstra without any additional table expressions, neither a spatial index nor a clustered spatial index will give you any benefit.

 ## Wrap up